folio-org/folio-org.github.io/guides/automation.md

 [https://folio-snapshot.dev.folio.org/](https://folio-snapshot.dev.folio.org/)

-Built every day, to finish about 02:00 UTC (see Jenkins job: [folio-snapshot](https://jenkins-aws.indexdata.com/job/FOLIO_Reference_Builds/job/folio-snapshot/)).
+The server is built every day, to finish about 02:00 UTC (see Jenkins job: [folio-snapshot](https://jenkins-aws.indexdata.com/job/FOLIO_Reference_Builds/job/folio-snapshot/)).

 The set of frontend modules are those listed in the "snapshot" branch of the Stripes Platform.